 Use radio buttons for a few mutually exclusive options.
 If there are more than five options (or if there is not enough space to arrange four or five options), use a combo box or list instead.

-If there are only two options where one is the negation of the other (e.g. “apply” vs. “do not apply”), consider replacing the radio buttons by one checkbox.
+If there are only two options where one is the negation of the other (e.g. “apply” vs. “don’t apply”), consider replacing the radio buttons by one checkbox.

 Use radio buttons if the user should see the choices without further interaction.